 WQA series hits the road

 The Water Quality Association (WQA) is looking to expand its tour of educational series seminars to members across the country.
-The first in this new series was the Water Quality Technology Seminar held Oct.
+The first in this new series was to be the Water Quality Technology Seminar held Oct.
 25-26 in Indianapolis.
 Aspects of high purity water systems, regeneration efficiencies, UV disinfection, testing for arsenic, and membrane technologies are some of the topics covered.
 Certification exams will also be offered, and sessions will be given WQA CPD credits.
 According to the WQA Newsfax, the goal is to promote industry technologies and help members grow new markets.
 Areas expressing an interest so far are Oregon, Washington, Florida, Texas, and the East Coast.
 Contact the WQA education department at (630) 505-0160 if you’re interested in having a course come to your state.

 IDA Congress pushed to 2002

 The International Desalination Association (IDA) World Congress on Desalination and Water Reuse has been postponed until March 8-13, 2002, due to the recent terrorist attacks on American soil.
 The show will take place in Manama, Bahrain.
-Ghassan Ejjeh, president of IDA, explained: “Despite much adversity over the past (couple of months), we made every attempt to proceed with our plans; however, it no longer seems to be the most sensible or sensitive course of action.
+Ghassan Ejjeh, president of IDA, explained: “Despite much adversity over the past (couple of months), we made very attempt to proceed with our plans; however, it no longer seems to be the most sensible or sensitive course of action.
 The volume of concerns has intensified in the last few days and we feel that deferring the date for a short time will allow us to present the best possible program with the utmost attendance and participation.”
 The conference was originally slated for October 26-31.

 Erie heats up in Belgium